SteelCompendium/data-rules-md-dse/Abilities/Talent/8th-Level Features/Steel.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.8th-level-feature:steel-11-clarity
   scdc:
-    - 1.1.1:13.2.1.2:04
+    - 1.1.1:11.2.1.2:04
   source: mcdm.heroes.v1
   target: Self or one ally
   type: feature/ability/talent/8th-level-feature
 effects:
+  - name: Effect
-  - effect: The target has damage immunity 5 and can't be made slowed or weakened until the start of your next turn.
+    effect: The target has damage immunity 5 and can't be made slowed or weakened until the start of your next turn.
 Whenever the target force moves a creature or object while under this effect, the forced movement distance gains a +5 bonus.
-    name: Effect
+  - name: Strained
-  - effect: You can't use maneuvers (save ends).
+    effect: You can't use maneuvers (save ends).
-    name: Strained
 ```